CALCULATE YOUR SIP RETURNS

 200 Day Moving Average: How it Works?

-200-day Moving Average Chart
+200-Day Moving Average Chart

 Importance of 200 Day Moving Average

-A long term moving average helps find the technically more robust stocks, gauge the market trends in the long run and set stop losses.
+A long-term moving average helps find the technically more robust stocks, gauge the market trends in the long run, and set stop losses.

-To Find Fundamentally Strong Securities
+To Find Technically Strong Securities

 Used as Support and Resistance